 With research I found out the secret to baking muffins that resemble their bakery style cousins.
 And because I love passing out great tips, I’m going to share!

 I always chill my cookie dough.
 Why have I never ever thought to chill muffin batter?
-By chilling your muffin dough for at least an hour or even overnight, this allows the flour to absorb the liquid ingredients into the batter which creates a batter that is stronger.
+By chilling your muffin dough for at least an hour or even overnight, this allows the flour to absorb the liquid ingredients into the batter which creates a batter that is stronger and tastes better.

 From there the technique is all in the baking.
 Does your muffin recipe say “bake at 350 for 20 minutes”?
 Well, that’s not how I’m going to do it anymore!